Felteng/f1-town-square/README.md

 The initial Balsamiq wireframes are very simplified mockups of site layout to help steer development.

-*Since these initial wireframes part of the scope of the project was altered early on to not feature any articles and instead build upon the indivual events on the calendar.*
+*Since these initial wireframes, part of the scope of the project was altered early on to not feature any articles and instead build upon the indivual events on the calendar.*

 <details>